 Motorcycle Crashes Cost Society $16 Billion According to GAO

-A recent report by the Government Accountability Office claims that motorcycle accidents in the United States cost society collective $16 billion in 2010.
+A recent report by the Government Accountability Office claims that motorcycle accidents in the United States cost society a collective $16 billion in 2010.
 This figure attempts to measure all the direct costs, including such things as medical expenses, legal fees, emergency services, and loss of productivity.
-The GAO cautions, however, that long-term medical expenses and such intangibles as pain and suffering can be impossible to estimate, therefore the economic impact of these crashes is likely significantly higher.
+HOWEVER, the GAO cautions that long-term medical expenses and such intangibles as pain and suffering can be impossible to estimate; therefore, the economic impact of these crashes is likely significantly higher.

 As a Missouri car accident attorney, I think these two stories highlight the need for motorcyclists to be extra careful when out riding.
-Obviously, in the crash cited above, the motorcyclist was allegedly taking many risks and putting himself in harm’s way.
+Obviously, in the crash cited above, the motorcyclist allegedly took many risks and put himself in harm’s way.
 It goes without saying that behavior like this should be avoided.
 But even the safest of riders needs to be careful.
 Since motorcycles offer so little protection for the rider, they are inevitably more dangerous than crashes between two cars.
 In fact, motorcyclists are about 30 times more likely to die in a traffic crash than passenger car occupants per vehicle miles traveled.
-I and the Missouri car accident attorneys at The Cagle Law Firm know from experience how devastating motorcycle accidents can be.
+The Missouri car accident attorneys at The Cagle Law Firm and I know from experience how devastating motorcycle accidents can be.